h8d13/alure/README.md

 ## Building

 Code in `master` or seperate branch.
-Then use aports to ship.
+Then use branch `aports` to ship.
 Removing cached files `rm -rf /var/cache/distfiles/*`